jvitcov/blackjack/README.md

-This is a procedural ruby blackjack game.
-It is the first assignment in Tealeaf Academy's Ruby on Rails course.
+Two versions of Blackjack for Terminal: procedurally coded and OOP.
+These are the first two assignments in Tea Leaf Academy's Ruby on Rails course.